-The coffee shop in the SDI Center provides our guests with a quick and delicious option for breakfast and lunch Monday through Friday.
-The meal exchange, flex dollars, fast plan, cash & credit are accepted.
+Storms A Brewing provides our guests with a guick and delicious option for breakfast and lunch Monday through Friday.
+Centennial Station accepts the meal exchange, flex dollars, fast plan, cash & credit.
 At breakfast we offer specialty coffee drinks, house-made breakfast pastries and other flavorful breakfast options.
-Lunch features a variety of wraps, sandwiches, salads, hard scoop ice-cream and milkshakes.
+Lunch features a variety of wraps, sandwiches and salads.